 - Learn to meditate, breathe deeply, or try other relaxation exercises, such as yoga or hypnotherapy.

 - Develop a daily relaxation routine that focuses on the muscles of the head, neck, and on improving your posture.

 Other relaxation techniques that may be helpful include:

 Some women who are prone to headaches may get them more often when they are pregnant.
-Other women, however, may have fewer headaches during pregnancy, especially during the second trimester.
+However, other women may have fewer headaches during pregnancy, especially during the second trimester.